peteromallet/Headless-Wan2GP/STRUCTURE.md

 ## Top-level scripts

-* **worker.py** – Headless service that polls the `tasks` database, claims work, and drives the Wan2GP generator (`wgp.py`).
-Includes extra handlers for OpenPose and RIFE interpolation tasks and can upload outputs to Supabase storage. **NEW**: Now supports both SQLite and Supabase backends via `--db-type` flag.
+* **worker.py** – Headless service that polls the `tasks` database, claims work, and executes tasks via the HeadlessTaskQueue system.
+Includes specialized handlers for OpenPose and RIFE interpolation tasks with automatic Supabase storage upload.
+Supports both SQLite and Supabase backends via `--db-type` flag with queue-based processing architecture.
 * **add_task.py** – Lightweight CLI helper to queue a single new task into SQLite/Supabase.
 Accepts a JSON payload (or file) and inserts it into the `tasks` table.
 * **generate_test_tasks.py** – Developer utility that back-fills the database with synthetic images/prompts for integration testing and local benchmarking.
-* **tests/test_travel_workflow_db_edge_functions.py** – **NEW**: Comprehensive test script to verify Supabase Edge Functions, authentication, and database operations for the headless worker.
+* **tests/test_travel_workflow_db_edge_functions.py** – Comprehensive test script to verify Supabase Edge Functions, authentication, and database operations for the headless worker.

 ## Supabase Upload System

-**NEW**: All task types now support automatic upload to Supabase Storage when configured:
+All task types support automatic upload to Supabase Storage when configured:

 ### How it works
 * **Local-first**: Files are always saved locally first for reliability